juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

     - copyright watermarks have been added to appropriate JPEG images
     - metadata tags have been applied to both JPEG and TIFF images

+7. Post-processing file handling

+    - move tagged TIFF and JPEF images to the S: drive to clear space for the next batch of images to be processed.